dwweiss/grayboxes/README.md

 _grayboxes_ contributes to the creation and evaluation of [white](https://github.com/dwweiss/grayboxes/wiki/2.-White-box-model) box, [gray](https://github.com/dwweiss/grayboxes/wiki/3.-Gray-box-model) box and [black](https://github.com/dwweiss/grayboxes/wiki/4.-Black-box-model) box models of physical and chemical transport phenomena.
 Gray box models

-- are hybrids of theory-driven (white) and data-driven (black) submodels
+- are hybrids of theory-driven and data-driven (empirical) submodels

 - can have adjustable [degrees of blackness](https://github.com/dwweiss/grayboxes/wiki/5.-Model-evaluation#52-degree-of-model-blackness) (the blacker, the more data driven)